 Weed control can easily be considered the number one problem for farmers.
 Among the various classes of pesticides, the herbicide occupies the first place: no one would like to use it, but no one wants the weed to "drink" all the water destined for the field.

 A typical example of an agricultural device of the future could be the one designed and currently tested by the Swiss company Ecorobotics.
-A totally solar-powered robot that searches for grass and then delivers the exact, minimal amount of herbicide: it can clean up 5 hectares a day without ever stopping.
+A totally solar-powered robot that searches for grass and supplies the exact, minimum amount of herbicide at that precise point: it can clean up 5 hectares a day without ever stopping.

 The next generation of these machines will use lasers to eliminate weeds, with precise and circumscribed rays.
 A sort of definitive epilation, with weeds in place of unwanted hair.